-2. Section 14(a) also provides to an entity acting as an arbitration organization the same immunity as is provided to an individual acting as an arbitrator.
-Extension of judicial immunity to those arbitration organizations is appropriate to the extent that they are acting "in certain roles and with certain responsibilities" that are functionally comparable to those of a judge.
+2. Section 14(a) also provides the same immunity as is provided to an arbitrator to an arbitration organization.
+Extension of judicial immunity to those arbitration organizations is appropriate to the extent that they are acting "in certain roles and with certain responsibilities" that are comparable to those of a judge.
 Corey v.
-New York Stock Exchange, 691 F.2d at 1209.
-This immunity to neutral arbitration organizations is because the duties that they perform in administering the arbitration process are the functional equivalent of the comparable role and responsibility of judges in administering the adjudication process in a court of law.
+New York Stock Exch., 691 F.2d 1205, 1209 (6th Cir.
+1982).
+This immunity to neutral arbitration organizations is appropriate because the duties that they perform in administering the arbitration process are the functional equivalent of the roles and responsibilities of judges administering the adjudication process in a court of law.
 There is substantial precedent for this conclusion.
-See, e.g., New England Cleaning Services, Inc. v.
+See, e.g., New England Cleaning Serv., Inc. v.
 American Arbitration Ass'n, 199 F.3d 542 (1st Cir.
 1999); Honn v.
 National Ass'n of Sec.
 Dealers, Inc., 182 F.3d 1014 (8th Cir.
 1999); Hawkins v.

-- 1 National Ass'n of Sec.
+National Ass'n of Sec.
 Dealers, Inc., 149 F.3d 330 (5th Cir.
-1998); Olson v. - National Ass'n of Sec.
+1998); Olson v.
+National Ass'n of Sec.
 Dealers, Inc., 85 F.3d 381 (8th Cir.
-1996); Aerojet-General - 3 Corp. v.
+1996); Aerojet-General Corp. v.
 American Arbitration Ass'n, 478 F.2d 248 (9th Cir.
-1973); Cort v. - 4 American Arbitration Ass'n, 795 F. Supp.
+1973); Cort v.
+American Arbitration Ass'n, 795 F. Supp.
 970 (N.D.
 Cal.
-1992); Boraks v. - 5 American Arbitration Ass'n, 205 Mich.App.
-149, 517 N.W.2d 771 (1994); Candor - 6 v.
-American Arbitration Ass'n, 97 Misc.2d 267, 411 N.Y.S.2d 162 (Sup.
-Ct., Tioga - 7 Cty.
+1992); Boraks v.
+American Arbitration Ass'n, 205 Mich.App.
+149, 517 N.W.2d 771 (1994); Candor v.
+American Arbitration Ass'n, 97 Misc.
+2d 267, 411 N.Y.S.2d 162 (Sup.
+Ct., Tioga Cty.
 1978).

-- 8 3.
-Section 14(b) makes clear that the statutory grant of immunity is intended 9 to supplement, and not diminish, the immunity granted arbitrators and neutral 10 arbitration organizations at common law. - 4.
-The Drafting Committee included Section 14(c) to insure that if an arbitrator fails to make a disclosure required by Section 12 then the typical remedy is vacatur under Section 23 and not loss of arbitral immunity under Section 14.
-Such a result is similar to the effect of judicial immunity. - 5.
-Section 14(d) is based on the California Evidence Code which provides that arbitrators shall not be "competent to testify as to any statement, conduct, decision, or ruling occurring at or in conjunction with the prior proceeding."
-Cal.
-Evid.
-Code § 703.5.
-There are similar provisions that prohibit anyone from calling an arbitrator as a witness in a subsequent proceeding in New Jersey and New York.
+3. Section 14(b) makes clear that the statutory grant of immunity is intended to supplement, and not diminish, the immunity granted arbitrators and neutral arbitration organizations under any judicial, statutory or other law.

+4. Section 14(c) is included to insure that, if an arbitrator fails to make a disclosure required by section 12, then the typical remedy is vacatur under section 23 and not loss of arbitral immunity under section 14.
+Such a result is similar to the effect of judicial immunity.

+5. Section 14(d) is based on the California Evidence Code, which provides that arbitrators shall not be "competent to testify \ \ \ as to any statement, conduct, decision, or ruling occurring at or in conjunction with the prior proceeding."
+CAL.
+EVID.
+CODE § 703.5.
+New York and New Jersey have adopted similar provisions that prohibit anyone from calling an arbitrator as a witness in a subsequent proceeding.
 N.J.R.
-Super.
-Ct.
+SUPER.
+CT.
 R. 4:21A-4; N.Y.
-Ct.
+CT.
 R. §28.12.
-The section is intended to protect an arbitrator or a representative of an arbitration organization from being required to testify or produce records from an arbitration proceeding in any civil action, administrative proceeding, or related matter to the same extent as a judge.
-However, if the law of a given State would require a judge for strong public-policy reasons, such as involvement in a criminal matter, to testify in a proceeding an arbitrator or representative of an arbitration organization would likewise be required to testify.
+Consistent with the protections afforded judges, section 14(d) is intended to protect an arbitrator or a representative of an arbitration organization from being required to testify or produce records from an arbitration proceeding in any civil action, administrative proceeding, or related matter.
+However, if the law of a given state would require a judge to testify in a proceeding for strong public-policy reasons, such as involvement in a criminal matter, an arbitrator or representative of an arbitration organization would likewise be required to testify.